SalviaSage/Translingual-Phonetic-Alphabet/README.md

 The vocoids are more so approximations than the contoids due to their free floating nature and being "unrestricted" from the places of articulations that the contoids are placed on.
 Nonetheless, I believe they are accurate approximations.

+Please download the included file vocoids.rar to hear these vocoids.

-Also, they do not employ a different system than the contoids, they relate to the contoids.
+Also, the vowels do not employ a different system than the contoids, they relate to the contoids.
 There are no 2 different charts for vocoids and contoids in the TPA.

+It is all a fluid transition from the most restricted of sounds to the least restricted sounds in the human vocal tract.

 There are about 280 or possibly up to 300 simple contoid phones (consonants) in the TPA.
 Because, more contoids are being discovered and added, this number is not set and is ever growing (unlike the vowels).